colonial-heritage/integration/packages/triplydb/README.md

 # TriplyDB

-Helper functions for working with TriplyDB
+Helper functions for working with TriplyDB, the RDF store used by Colonial Collections